ElvisWang2010/WROFE-2025/README.md

    self.angle_pwm = self.max_right
 ```
 #### Steering logic
+When a red pillar is in the center-right area we must turn right to pass the pillar on the right side.
+When the pillar is on the left side we can turn slightly to the left to make sure we don't overshoot.
+Similarly for the green pillars, when the green pilar is on the center-left we must turn left to pass the pillar on the left side and turn right otherwise.

-With the x-value of the centroid value we can steer away from the pillar accurately
+With the x-value of the centroid value we can execute this logic with the following formula where 225 is how far left or right from the center of the screen to change turning directions.

 ```
 if self.pillar_cx is not None:
     if self.pillar_mode == "red":